Alacompapa/coursecpp/README.md

 # Course programming C++

+- Should we stop writing: using namespace std?
 - Do we need a styleguide?
   - Maybe for naming the exercises or something
   - Let's always use the .cc extension